visgl/luma.gl/docs/api-reference/shadertools/shader-modules/gpu-picking.md

 ### getUniforms()

-`getUniforms()` takes an object with key/value pairs, returns an object with key/value pairs representing the uniforms that the `picking` module shaders need.
+`getUniforms()` takes an object with key/value pairs, returns an object with key/value pairs representing the uniforms that the `gpuPicking` module shaders need.

 Uniforms for the picking module, which renders picking colors and highlighted item.
 When active, renders picking colors, assumed to be rendered to off-screen "picking" buffer.